voithos/dotvim/README.md

 dotvim
 ======

-An organic Vim configuration.
+An organic Vim configuration, using Pathogen.

-This is more or less a representation of the `~/.vim` directory.
+This is more or less a representation of my `~/.vim` directory.
 A symlink can be used to reference the `vimrc.vim` file.

 In general, I'd recommend against blindly copying a `vimrc`,